-It's not insubstantial, either: The typical American family will save $25,951 in debt by using ourLibra over 20 years.
+It's not insubstantial, either: The typical American family will save $25,951 in debt by using ourLibra over 20 years, according to the company.

-The company's founder, George Mathew, originally designed the software after working in finance for over 20 years, managing over $20 billion worth of deals at firms like Morgan Stanley.
-He helped corporations manage debt and maximize investments, and also came to a vivid realization--that, in his words, "Most ordinary Americans get lousy financial advice."
+The company's founder, George Mathew, originally designed the software after working in finance for over 20 years, managing more than $20 billion worth of deals at firms like Morgan Stanley.
+He helped corporations manage debt and maximize investments, and also came to a vivid realization--that, in his words, "most ordinary Americans get lousy financial advice."

 "We believe everyone deserves access to quality financial advice," the startup says.
 "We're using the power of automation to give you advice that normally costs thousands of dollars a year, or comes with strings attached."

-Their initial analysis of ourLibra users showed that a lot of people had high-interest credit card debt but had responsible financial behavior, so they also started offering "Libra Loans," which are up to $2,500 loans at 9.99 percent APR.
+OurLibra's initial analysis of its users showed that a lot of people had high-interest credit card debt but had responsible financial behavior, so it started offering "Libra Loans," which are loans up to $2,500 at a 9.99 percent APR.
 For the average person, that savings of a few hundred dollars a month is substantial, and nothing to scoff at.

 Thanks, grandpa.
 And don't be afraid to slip me a $20 while mom's not looking--I promise to use it to pay down my debt.